stargate/stargate/README.md

 - If you're not sure about it or want to chat, reach out on our [Discord](https://discord.gg/GravUqY)
 - If you want to write some user docs 🎉 head over to the [stargate/docs](https://github.com/stargate/docs) repo, Pull Requests accepted!

+## Supported Versions and Branching Strategy

+The Stargate project maintains support for the current major version number and one major version number previous.
+We mark the previous major version number as deprecated in order to encourage usage of the latest version.
+When a new major number version number release N is created, the N-2 release is no longer supported.
+For example, when Stargate v3 is released, v1 will no longer be supported.

+Supporting a release entails making bug fixes, keeping dependencies up to date, and making sure Docker images are free from vulnerabilities.

+The current major version is maintained on the default `main` branch.
+The prior major version number is maintained on a version branch, for example, `v1`.

+We make bug fixes in all supported releases.
+The recommended approach is to commit a fix first to the previous major version branch (if applicable) and merge it forward into the current major version branch.

+We iterate forward rather than producing patch releases.
+For example, for a vulnerability found in `v2.0.3`, we'd make any required fixes and dependency updates and release `v2.0.4`.
+We maintain a regular release cadence of approximately twice a month but can iterate more quickly as the situation dictates.

 ## Thanks

 ![YourKit Logo](https://www.yourkit.com/images/yklogo.png)